Principal or Vice Principal Founding High School Principal

 About Veritas Prep

 Veritas Prep Charter School (VPCS) was founded in Springfield in 2012 with the mission to prepare students in grades 5-8 to compete, achieve, and succeed in high school, college, and beyond.
 VPCS now serves more than 370 Springfield students and is one of Massachusetts’ top-performing middle schools.
 Building on the success of VPCS, Friends of Veritas Prep partnered with the Holyoke Public Schools, launching Veritas Prep Holyoke (VPH) in 2018 as part of Holyoke’s innovative turnaround efforts.
-VPH is a neighborhood enrollment school currently serving grades 5, 6, and 7 and growing one grade per year through grade 8.
+VPH is a neighborhood enrollment school serving grades 5-8.